Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for an Acura NSX are $1,986 a year for full coverage.
-Comprehensive costs on average $464 each year, collision costs $904, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing around $4,328.
-Teen drivers cost the most to insure at $7,160 a year or more.
+Comprehensive costs around $464, collision insurance costs $904, and liability costs $460.
+Liability-only insurance costs as little as $510 a year, and high-risk driver insurance costs around $4,328.
+16-year-old drivers cost the most to insure at up to $7,160 a year.

 Average premium for full coverage: $1,986

-Includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all states and NSX models.
+These estimates include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Prices are averaged for all states and for all NSX models.

 Price Range Variability